 Not so long ago, a tennis coach I worked alongside asked why I don’t prescribe long runs with our players.
 You know, to get them into shape.
 My response at the time was that we need to prioritize their strength, power and explosive abilities.
 He then asked why I didn’t do long runs with them during pre-season?
 I didn’t want to get into the details at the time but there were 2 reasons.
-First, there is no real ‘pre-season’ in tennis, particularly not in junior tennis.
+First, there is no real ‘pre-season’ in tennis - and if there is, it's not long enough to work on only 1 or 2 qualities at a time.
 And second, long distance running can do more harm to a tennis player than good.

 You still see it all the time though.
 Coaches making their players run.
 Especially when they want to punish a player for bad behaviour or failing to accomplish a drill.
 They think, why not kill two birds with one stone?
 Teach the kid a lesson AND get them in shape.
 Boy is that not the furthest thing from the truth.
 Many coaches also still believe that running long distance will build an aerobic base but the type of aerobic qualities that are enhanced during long-distance running, are not the qualities we need for tennis - or any explosive type sport.
 In this article, we’ll outline the basic physiology of tennis, why you shouldn’t run (there are more reasons then, it’s a waste of time) and what you should do instead.